PostHog/posthog.com/contents/handbook/people/hiring-process.md

 - Talk about the candidate, dig into any questions I have from their CV
 - Talk about the hiring process and check if the candidate has seen our compensation calculator so we know we're roughly aligned

-Candidates who are unsuccessful at this stage should receive a personalised email with feedback.
+Candidates who are unsuccessful at this stage should receive a personalized email with feedback.

 ### Interview 2 - Technical